callstats-io/AppRTCMobile_android/README.md

 - In the apprtc demo application give some room name ( for example csio-test-1234 ), and dial
 - Open browser, and try to join the same room from here - [https://appr.tc/](https://appr.tc/)
 - Watch your android logcat for sample events
-- Or Check your Callstats dashboard for given WebRTC sessions
+- Or Check your Callstats.io dashboard for given WebRTC sessions

 ### Events implemented in demo